February

 Zika virus concern for pregnant women, but not for others

-Mississippi's almost year-round mosquito population makes it more vulnerable to illnesses such as the Zika virus that's becoming rampant in Brazil and some other South and Central American countries, a University of Mississippi Medical Center infectious diseases specialist says.
+Mississippi's almost year-round mosquito population makes it more vulnerable to illnesses such as the Zika virus, which has spread rapidly in Brazil and some other South and Central American countries, a University of Mississippi Medical Center infectious diseases specialist says.

 Nolan